-As the quotation indicates, for the international recode we impose where possible a standard of six years of education across all samples in the database.
-Note that the IPUMS system offers researchers the opportunity to easily construct recodes using their own criteria or to deconstruct IPUMS codes to check consistency and accuracy of the countless decisions made in the harmonization process.
+As the quotation indicates for the international recode, we have imposed where possible, a standard of six years of education for primary completed across all samples in the database.
+Note that the IPUMS system offers researchers the opportunity to easily construct recodes using their own criteria or to deconstruct IPUMS variables to check consistency and accuracy of the countless decisions made in the harmonization process.
 The "Source Variable" tab in Figure 3 points the way.
 For our purposes this figure explains that primary schooling completed was coded from the number of years of schooling question in each census with a code of six years or more required to satisfy the condition.
-Note that we applied to the extent possible this standard throughout the entire database, even though, in the case of Kenya, since 1985 the National Education System defines primary schooling as completed with eight years of attendance.
+Note that we applied this standard throughout the entire database, even though, in the case of Kenya, since 1985 the National Education System defines primary schooling as completed with eight years of attendance.

-Researchers studying only a single country may favor (and download) the national recode variable, such as EDUCKE, while others interested in comparing differences between countries are likely to favour the international variant, EDATTAN.
+Researchers studying only a single country may favor (and download) the national recode variable, such as EDUCKE, while others interested in comparing differences between countries are likely to favor the international variant, EDATTAN.